 Displaying a high social status is not a measure of success.
 I would argue that conforming to societal expectations of increasing possessions by giving into unnecessary spending behavior to impress others is borderline pathological.

 So how has this absurd idealism and pathological societal expectations impact the average Millennial?

 Perhaps Millennials demonstrate the most resilience out of any prior generation.
 Recall that nearly every young person in the Millennials generation entered the workforce during The Great Recession, or otherwise one of the greatest economic downturns of any of our lifetime's.

 To make matters worse, when Millennials were supposed to be experiencing stability typical of approaching or entering your 30's, a had a pandemic hit.
 During COVID-19, the unemployment rates have spiked sharply.
 Another economic downturn was bestowed upon this generation making their increased debt and financial obligations even more difficult to combat.

 Millennials also tend to attain higher education, specifically college education.
 The downside to this is the ever-increasing student loan debt but there at least demonstrates the continued resilience to endure a 4 year liberal arts education and at least give themselves a crack at becoming more enlightened (although this doesn't always happen).

 Another positive attribute is the entrance of women into the workforce.
-According to the Pew study, In 1966- when Silent Generation women were between the ages of 22 and 37- only 40% of the women were employed.
-Compare that to today where 72% of Millennials women are employed.
-With the increased participation in the workforce, families are at least given the chance to earn more money than prior generations- although this has not yet proven to be true largely due to two significant economic downturns during the earliest earning years of a Millennials life.
+According to the Pew study, In 1966, when Silent Generation (born 1928 to 1945) women were between the ages of 22 and 37, only 40% of the women were employed.
+Compare that to today where 72% of Millennial women are employed.
+With increased participation in the workforce, families are at least given the chance to earn more money than prior generations, although this has not yet proven to be true largely due to two significant economic downturns during the earliest earning years of a Millennials life.

 Despite the woes of the Millennial generation they do demonstrate some additional positive attributes: